 Finishing the walls

-Because we’re building two daybeds into the back half of the shabin, we decided to put up sheathing to the height of the bridging on the walls.
+Because we were building two daybeds into the back half of the shabin, we decided to put up sheathing to the height of the bridging on the walls.
 This would give us somewhere comfortable to lean against when sitting on the daybeds.

 In hindsight, we probably should have insulated behind the sheathing, but we didn’t have any insulation on our remote property and we wanted to get the sheathing up before the end of our building season.